 3. You may take over the counter Ibprofen/Advil/Aleve between dosages of your pain medication if needed.
 Do not take Tylenol in addition to your pain medication as most of the pain medication already contains Tylenol.
 Do not exceed 4000mg of Tylenol per day.

 Ex: (hydrocodone 5/500mg = 500 mg of Tylenol)

 4. You may resume the medication you were taking prior to your surgery.
-Pain medication may change the effects of any antidepressant medication you are taking.
+Pain medication may change the effects of any antidepressant medication.
 If you have any questions about possible interactions between your regular medications and the pain medication you should consult the physician who prescribes your regular medications.

 Follow Up Appointment:

-________ If you already have a therapy appointment, please be sure to attend you sessions as scheduled.
+If you already have a therapy appointment, please be sure to attend your sessions as scheduled.
 If you do not have physical therapy scheduled, please call Dr. Kiritsis office to set up your first appointment as soon as possible.